andreyuzb/ansiblerole-sshd/README.md

 ---

-Basic Installation of openssh-server on Linux
+Basic Installation and Configuration of openssh-server on Linux (Ubuntu OS).
+This role offer some security features, configured in SSHD configuration file.
+By Default

 *Main functions of the Role:*